Lau language (Malaita)

 Lau, also known as Mala, is an Oceanic language spoken on northeast Malaita, in the Solomon Islands.
 In 1999, Lau had about 16,937 first-language speakers, with many second-language speakers through Malaitan communities in the Solomon Islands, especially in Honiara.

-The language

 Phonology

+Consonants

 Lau distinguishes voiced and voiceless stops and has a separate series of labial-velar phonemes distinct from the regular velars.
 The complete consonant inventory is presented in the table below (with orthographical conventions in angled brackets).
-The /r/ is a trilled apical rhotic.
+The //r// is a trilled apical rhotic.